-RECONSIDERATION REQUEST."
+.11 A taxpayer that believes the user fee charged by the Service for its request for a letter ruling, determination letter, advance pricing agreement, or closing agreement is either inapplicable or incorrect and wishes to receive a refund of all or part of the amount paid (see section 15.10 of this revenue procedure) may request reconsideration and, if desired, the opportunity for an oral discussion by sending a letter to the Service at the appropriate address given in section 8.03 in this revenue procedure.
+Both the incoming envelope and the letter requesting such reconsideration should be prominently marked "USER FEE RECONSID-ERATION REQUEST."
 No user fee is required for these requests.
-The request should be marked for the attention of: If the matter involves primarily: Mark for the attention of: Associate Chief Counsel (Corporate) letter ruling requests Associate Chief Counsel (Corporate) Associate Chief Counsel (Financial Institutions & Products) letter ruling requests Associate Chief Counsel (Financial Institutions & Products) Associate Chief Counsel (Income Tax & Accounting) letter ruling requests Associate Chief Counsel (Income Tax & Accounting) Associate Chief Counsel (International) letter ruling and advance pricing agreement requests Assistant Chief Counsel (International) Associate Chief Counsel (Passthroughs & Special Industries) letter ruling requests Associate Chief Counsel (Passthroughs & Special Industries) Associate Chief Counsel (Procedure and Administration) letter ruling requests Associate Chief Counsel (Procedure and Administration) Division Counsel/Associate Chief Counsel (Tax Exempt and Government Entities) letter ruling requests Assistant Chief Counsel ( ) (Complete by using whichever of the following designations applies.)
-(Employee Benefits) (Employment Tax/Exempt Organizations/Government Entities) Determination letter requests submitted pursuant to this revenue procedure by taxpayers under the jurisdiction of LMSB Manager, Office of Pre-Filing Services Determination letter requests submitted pursuant to this revenue procedure by taxpayers under the jurisdiction of SB/SE, W&I, or TE/GE Complete by using whichever of the following designations applies.
-Area Director, Field Compliance, SB/SE Director, Compliance, W&I Director, Employee Plans Examinations Director, Exempt Organizations Examinations Director, Federal, State & Local Governments Director, Tax Exempt Bonds Director, Indian Tribal Governments $\overline{(Add name of field office handling the request.)}$ SECTION 16.
-WHAT ARE THE
+The request should be marked for the attention of:

+If the matter involves primarily:

+Mark for the attention of:

+Associate Chief Counsel (Corporate) letter ruling requests

+Associate Chief Counsel (Corporate)

+Associate Chief Counsel (Financial Institutions and Products) letter ruling requests

+Associate Chief Counsel (Financial Institutions and Products)

+Associate Chief Counsel (Income Tax and Accounting) letter ruling requests

+Associate Chief Counsel (Income Tax and Accounting)

+Associate Chief Counsel (International) letter ruling and advance pricing agreement requests

+Associate Chief Counsel (International)

+Associate Chief Counsel (Passthroughs and Special Industries) letter ruling requests

+Associate Chief Counsel (Passthroughs and Special Industries)

+Associate Chief Counsel (Procedure and Administration) letter ruling requests

+Associate Chief Counsel (Procedure and Administration)

+Division Counsel/Associate Chief Counsel (Tax Exempt and Government Entities) letter ruling requests Assistant Chief Counsel () (Complete by using whichever of the following designations applies.)

+(Employee Benefits) (Employment Tax/Exempt Organizations/Government Entities)

+Determination letter requests submitted pursuant to this revenue procedure by taxpayers under the jurisdiction of LMSB Manager, Office of Pre-Filing and Technical Services

+Determination letter requests submitted pursuant to this revenue procedure by taxpayers under the jurisdiction of SB/SE, W&I, or TE/GE Complete by using whichever of the following designations applies.

+Area Director, Field Compliance, SB/SE

+Director, Compliance, W&I

+Director, Employee Plans Examinations

+Director, Exempt Organizations Examinations

+Director, Federal, State & Local Governments

+Director, Tax Exempt Bonds

+Director, Indian Tribal Governments

+(Add name of field office handling the request.)